convox/docs/docs/reference/rack-parameters/BuildCache.md

 ### Buildx availability on EC2

+The `ec2` build method caches with the Docker buildx plugin, which is already included in the default Convox build image.
+No setup is required: setting `BuildCache=Yes` is enough for an `ec2` Rack to start caching.

-On the `ec2` build method, caching requires the Docker buildx plugin.
-If buildx is not available on the build host, the Build proceeds without caching and prints a warning rather than failing.
+The only time `ec2` caching is skipped is when you replace the build image with the [BuildImage](/reference/rack-parameters/BuildImage) parameter and your custom image does not ship the buildx plugin.
+In that case the Build prints a warning and proceeds without the persistent cache rather than failing.

 ## See Also